pcelis/mysite/_pages/log.md

 ---
 ### Week: June 21, 2021
  * Goals:
    * Finish Chapter 3 and submit for review.
    * Upload updated tool (with pandas 1.2.4).
    * Fix tool to deal with TAMU data.
    * Preliminary results of TAMU MCU analysis (shapes, frequency, sizes).
+ * Accomplishments:
+   * --

 ### Week: June 14, 2021
  * Worked on Chapter 3 first sentences (almost done with the whole chapter).